SimonRWaters/arcanist/README.md

 Arcanist is the command-line tool for [Phabricator](http://phabricator.org).
-It allows you to interact with Phabricator installs to send code for review, download patches, transfer files, view status, make API calls, and various other things.
+It allows you to interact with Phabricator installs from the command line to send code for review, download patches, transfer files, view status, make API calls, and various other things.
 You can read more in the [User Guide](https://secure.phabricator.com/book/phabricator/article/arcanist/)